-When you say Saigon, you will also say the Eldorado of gourmets where flavours from all horizons meet, from North to South of the country, but also from the most exotic.
-Bun bo Hue, Pho, Lau Ca Keo or fondue with Keo fish, Hu tieu or Saigon noodle soup, Banh xeo Nam Bo or South Vietnamese pancake, spring rolls, che or any kind of sweet Vietnamese snacks… for list some of the most popular.
+When you say Saigon, you are also saying the Eldorado of gourmets where flavours from all horizons meet, from North to South of the country, but also from the most exotic.
+Bun bo Hue, Pho, Lau Ca Keo or fondue with Keo fish, Hu tieu or Saigon noodle soup, Banh xeo Nam Bo or South Vietnamese pancake, spring rolls, che or any kind of sweet Vietnamese snacks… This is a small list of some of the most popular foods.

-You will have a wide choice of room in Saigon which is affordable for both small and generous budgets.
+You will have a wide choice of rooms in Saigon which are affordable for both small and generous budgets.
 If hotels in district 1 are the most recommended for visitors, those in district 3 and Phu Nhuan district where traffic is more fluid are better suited to business trips.

 If you like spending the night in a room with a refined colonial decor, don't miss the French heritage in 3 of the oldest hotels in Saigon.